OSGeo/grass-website/content/contribute/sponsoring.md

 documentation for you.
 And if you don't have time to contribute, maybe a donation will make you feel better about using GRASS GIS in your company or research.
-Your financial support will also help us set up the needed efforts and infrastructure to ensure project and software sustainability in the long run.
+Your financial support will also help us to build up the necessary effort and infrastructure to ensure the long-term sustainability of the project and the software.

 <div align="center"><button class="btn btn-primary"><b><a href="https://opencollective.com/grass/contribute" target="_blank">SUPPORT GRASS GIS</a></b></button></div>